 The assembly effort involves taking the proposals for the different components and verifying that the whole fulfills the intended scope, meets the intended criteria, that there are no missing parts, and that the whole fits together.
 The ICG will then develop a draft final proposal that achieves rough consensus within the ICG itself.
 The ICG will then put this proposal up for public comment involving a reasonable period of time for reviewing the draft proposal, analyzing and preparing supportive or critical comments.
 The ICG will then review these comments and determine whether modifications are required.
 If no modifications are needed, and the coordination group agrees, the proposal will be submitted to NTIA.

-If changes are required to fix problems or achieve broader support, the ICG will work with the affected communities of interest in a manner similar to what was described in task (ii) above.
+If changes are required to fix problems or to achieve broader support, the ICG will work with the operational communities in a manner similar to what was described in task (ii) above.
 If, in the ICG’s opinion, broad public support for the proposal as articulated by the NTIA is not present, the parts of the proposal that are not supported return to the liaison phase.

 Information sharing